June 1-8, 2019

 We have cultivated an amazing group over decades of Adventure Voyaging.
 You will earn sailing friends for life.

 Everyone works together on Adventure Voyages.
-To the extent that you are able; you help with lines, fenders, hoisting, helming, trimming, navigation, mooring, anchoring, etc. ‘And if you eat and don’t cook, you ought be good at dishes.’
+To the extent that you are able; you help with lines, fenders, hoisting, helming, trimming, navigation, mooring, anchoring, etc. ‘And if you eat onboard and don’t cook, you ought’ be good at dishes.’

 Your captain is there to teach and share.
-If you are so inclined, you will be a proficient international cruiser by Voyage end.
+If you are so inclined, you will have a solid cruising foundation by Voyage end.

 - Price includes boat accommodations and partial provisioning – food for simple breakfasts and lunches, some dinners/BBQ onboard.
 For most of our stops in Greece, we park stern-to right on a boardwalk along a string of Tavernas (family restaurants).
 It is a chance to add some local flavor to your adventure.